Educational Studies Department (EDS)

 Creative Arts and Play in ECE

 This course is designed to develop a philosophy of education that places emphasis on creativity and integration of the arts and aesthetics into the curriculum using a philosophical focus.
-Students will explore the classroom teacher's role in supporting the development of creativity through arts integration across the early childhood and primary curricular areas.
-Students will plan and implement experiences including art, drama, music, and movement activities appropriate for use with pre-kindergarten through primary-age children.
+Students explore the classroom teacher's role in supporting the development of creativity through arts integration across the early childhood and primary curricular areas.
+Students plan and implement experiences including art, drama, music, and movement activities appropriate for use with pre-kindergarten through primary-age children.
 Prerequisite: taken concurrently with ECE 415 or ECE 455; admission to teacher education.
 Consent of department.
 Offered Fall, Spring.

 ECE 442 Cr.3